-In this section, we describe a distributed and coded approximate matrix multiplication scheme which aims to provide better protection for the matrix sub-products $\Av_n\Bv_p$ with larger norm, and thus produce a better matrix approximation to within the prescribed time.
-The coding scheme is parametrized in such a way as to match the distribution of the matrices in the data-set.
+In this section, we describe a distributed coded approximate matrix multiplication scheme which aims to provide better protection for the matrix sub-products $\Av_n\Bv_p$ with larger norms, and thus produce a better approximation to the product of two matrices within the prescribed time.
+The coding scheme is parametrized in such a way that matches the distribution of the matrices in the dataset.